user8595/blog-comments/README.md

-this repository is used solely to hold comments using [Giscus](https://giscus.app/) in my personal blog.
+This repository is used solely to hold comments using [Giscus](https://giscus.app/) in my personal blog.